ldmitch/ldmitch.dev/content/posts/cloudflare-with-vultr/index.md

   - If this is your first time opening Zero Trust, you might get a prompt asking you to choose your Cloudflare account and whatnot.
 Just follow the prompts.
-- You will get a brand new sidebar on your screen!
-Pick "Networks" and then "Tunnels".
+- You'll get a brand new sidebar on your screen, so pick "Networks" and then "Tunnels".

   ![networks-tunnels](networks-tunnels.webp)